Ann Claire Williams: Federal judicial service

 Williams was a United States district judge of the United States District Court for the Northern District of Illinois from 1985 until 1999.
-President Ronald Reagan nominated her on March 13, 1985, to a newly created seat on the court, and she was confirmed by the Senate on April 3, 1985.
+An Independent, President Ronald Reagan nominated her on March 13, 1985, to a newly created seat on the court, and she was confirmed by the Senate on April 3, 1985.
 She received her commission on April 4, 1985.
 Her confirmation made her the first woman judge of color appointed to serve on a district court in the three-state Seventh Circuit.
-Her service terminated on November 17, 1999, due to elevation to the Seventh Circuit.
+Her service terminated on November 17, 1999, due to elevation to the court of appeals.

-On August 5, 1999, President Bill Clinton nominated Williams to fill a vacancy on the United States Court of Appeals for the Seventh Circuit caused by the retirement of Judge Walter J. Cummings Jr. Williams was unanimously confirmed by the Senate in a voice vote on November 10, 1999, making her the first judge of color on the Seventh Circuit and the third woman of color to serve on any United States Court of Appeals.
+Still an Independent, on August 5, 1999, President Bill Clinton nominated Williams to fill a vacancy on the United States Court of Appeals for the Seventh Circuit caused by the death of Judge Walter J. Cummings Jr. Williams was unanimously confirmed by the Senate in a voice vote on November 10, 1999, making her the first judge of color on the Seventh Circuit and the third woman of color to serve on any United States Court of Appeals.
 She received her commission on November 15, 1999.
 She assumed senior status on June 5, 2017, and retired on January 16, 2018.

 In 2007, Williams dissented when the circuit held that failing to report to jail is itself a violent felony.
 Williams was mentioned by some media outlets as a possible choice for nomination to the Supreme Court to replace retiring Justice David Souter in 2009 and to replace Justice John Paul Stevens in 2010.